-This way of questioning a culture, biased as it is to engender inaccessibility in the first place, is based on a politics of dislodgement of the ableist agenda, and yet, at the same time, it finds echoes in the notion of disability justice that increasingly incorporates differences and challenges normativity in every sphere.
+This way of questioning a culture, which makes it possible to have inaccessibility in the first place, is based on a politics of dislodgement of the ableist agenda, and yet, at the same time, it finds echoes in the notion of disability justice that increasingly incorporates differences and challenges normativity in every sphere.

-Figure 5.6 Provider of services Source: Author.
+Figure 5.6 Provider of services.

 This inversion lies at the centre of the estrangement politics that I am trying to outline.
 In this inversion, the notion of accessibility is viewed differently from an equality-based approach like the social model.
-It is instead based on the premise of questioning normativity-one of the pillars in any DS programme mentioned in the summary of the section on DS.
+It is instead based on the premise of questioning normativity-one of the pillars in any DS programme in the summary of the section on DS.

-FORMALIZING ESTRANGEMENT: AN ECOLOGY OF UNDERSTANDING
+FORMALIZING ESTRANGEMENT AN ECOLOGY OF UNDERSTANDING